 Yoga is also extremely beneficial to military spouses and family members.
 Being in a dual military marriage, we’ve endured lots of stress, numerous moves and frequent separations.
 Yoga and meditation have served me well during stressful times as it gives me the opportunity to connect with my breath and come back to the present moment.
 Without yoga and meditation, I’m honestly not sure how I would cope with all the stress of being a service member and a spouse of a Marine.
 Yoga is what keeps me sane when my husband is deployed!
 It also helps me feel “at home” in mind, body, and spirit when I am far away from family and friends.

-I am proud to be an airman, a military spouse and a Warriors at Ease teacher.
+I am proud to be an airman, a military spouse and a certified Warriors at Ease Teacher.
 I’m thankful for the opportunity to share yoga with other service members, veterans, and military families.
-I look forward to completing my training and becoming a Certified Warriors at Ease Teacher.